microsoft/MixedReality-WebRTC/README.md

 - The Unity integration has been tested on [Unity](https://unity3d.com/get-unity/download) **2018.3.x** and **2019.1.x**.
 Versions earlier than 2018.3.x may work but are not officially supported.

-_Note_ - Currently due to CI limitations some projects are downgraded to VS 2017, but will be reverted to VS 2019 eventually (see [#14](https://github.com/microsoft/MixedReality-WebRTC/issues/14)).

 ### Building

-1. Check out the repository and its dependencies, preferably close to the root (see prerequisites):
+1. Check out the repository and its dependencies recursively, preferably close to the root (see prerequisites):

    ```cmd
    git clone --recursive https://github.com/microsoft/MixedReality-WebRTC.git C:\mr-webrtc
    ```

    Note that **this may take some time (> 5 minutes)** due to the large number of submodules in [the WebRTC UWP SDK repository](https://github.com/webrtc-uwp/webrtc-uwp-sdk) this repository depends on.

 2. Build the MixedReality-WebRTC libraries